royalbhati/FireYourNeurons.github.io/README.md

 ║ Unspecified ╬       50       ║
 ╚═════════════╩════════════════╩
 ```
-Let us say we have a Dataframe with two columnns Gender and Population we convert the Gender column into its Categorical Values so Dataframe now becomes
+Let us say we have a Dataframe with two columns Gender and Population and we convert the Gender column into its Categorical Values so Dataframe now becomes

 ```